-Frank Shamrock is best known as the guy who convinced America it was a good idea to turn illegal cagefighting into a televised sport.
+Frank Shamrock convinced America that it was a good idea to turn illegal cage fighting into a televised sport.

 Frank is many things: visionary entrepreneur, ex-con, star athlete, survivor of childhood abuse, international speaker, husband, dad and general defier of the odds.
-He holds multiple world records that stand to this day and remains the only athlete in history crowned champion of every major MMA sports league.
+He holds multiple world records that stand to this day.
+He still remains the only athlete in history crowned champion of every major MMA sports league.

-Born to a single mother on welfare, Frank endured a childhood of abuse and isolation until being taken by the state at age 12.
-By 17, he was in prison, and by 22, he was crowned one of the youngest champions in sports history.
+Frank Shamrock, born to a single mother, endured abuse and isolation during childhood until the state took him at 12.
+At 17, he found himself in prison, and by 22, he had become one of the youngest champions in sports history.

 Over the next two decades, sportscasters and storytellers delighted in the antics of this charismatic, seemingly unbeatable champion of an illegal sport that was changing the face of television.
 Frank Shamrock “The Legend” was born.
 Frank become the sport’s first middleweight champion, free agent, on-air broadcaster until finally, he owned his own league.

 In 2015, Frank responded to an ever-growing demand to share his unusual methods of achieving personal and professional success.
-His stories on overcoming adversity, gaining clarity, staying the master of one’s own story and beating the odds move audiences to both laughter and tears (often at the same time).
+His stories on overcoming adversity, being the master, and beating the odds move audiences to both laughter and tears.

 Despite being a trained killer, as a speaker, Frank is best known for his humour and gentleness.
 He brings his trademark unwavering focus to creating trusting conversations and long-lasting results while providing proven tools to achieve the seemingly impossible.
 Shamrock’s coaching and training techniques are employed by top performers, celebrities and major corporations around the world.